marenamat/ietf-draft-marenamat-grow-route-server-nh-translation/draft-marenamat-grow-route-server-nh-translation.md

 For every Supporting and Legacy Speaker, the IXP then adds another column for every CSLP to the LAT, completing it to a Specific Local Address Table (SLAT).
 These columns then hold a unique IPv4 address assigned from the respective CSLP for every triple in the LAT.
-These entries are used to translate next hops for Legacy speakers.
+These entries are used to translate next hops to MAC addresses for Legacy speakers.

 | MAC Address | Link Local Address | Global Unicast Address | CSLP 1 | CLSP 2 | ...
 | MAC Address | Link Local Address | Global Unicast Address | CSLP 1 | CLSP 2 | ...